 - You can now hold basic conversations with her.

 - She may learn to giggle when you make funny faces or tickle her gently.
+She is generally responsive to your actions.

-- Be prepared, she will say “no” to you more often.
+- Be prepared; she will say “no” to you more often.
 She will express her likes and dislikes as well.

 - Give her a crayon or a pencil to scribble.